 The free trial options available through Medesk give you access to core functionality from day one, so you can evaluate the platform before committing to a paid plan.

-Step 2: Configure Your Video Consultation Settings
+Step 2: Configure Video Consultations and No-Download Telehealth

 After your first login, you will land on the Medesk dashboard.
 The next step is to configure your video consultation setup so that both you and your patient have a professional, reliable experience from the outset.

-Start with the following:
+Start with the following technical checks:

-- Navigate to Settings and select the Telemedicine section
+- Navigate to Settings and select the Telemedicine section.

-- Grant your browser permission to access your camera and microphone when prompted
+- Grant your browser permission to access your camera and microphone when prompted.

-- Run a quick audio and video check to confirm your devices are working correctly
+- Run a quick audio and video check to confirm your devices are working correctly.

 - Check your internet connection.
-A stable broadband connection of at least 5 Mbps upload is recommended for smooth video call quality
+A stable broadband connection of at least 5 Mbps upload is recommended for smooth video call quality.

 From within the settings panel, you can also customise your virtual waiting room.
 This is the page your patient sees before you admit them to the call.
 You can add your clinic name and logo to make it look professional and consistent with your brand.